pytorch/TensorRT/docsrc/getting_started/jetpack.rst

 ~~~~~~~~~~~~~~

-Ensure your jetson devleoper kit has been flashed with the latest JetPack 6.1
-You can find more details on how to flash Jetson board via sdk-manager
+Ensure your jetson devleoper kit has been flashed with the latest JetPack 6.1.
+You can find more details on how to flash Jetson board via sdk-manager:

     * https://developer.nvidia.com/sdk-manager

+check the current jetpack version using

 .. code-block:: sh
-    # ensure the current jetpack version is 6.1

     apt show nvidia-jetpack

-Ensure you have installed JetPack Dev components
-This step is required if you need to build on jetson board
+Ensure you have installed JetPack Dev components.
+This step is required if you need to build on jetson board.

-You can only install the dev components that you require
-ex: tensorrt-dev would be the meta-package for all TRT development
+You can only install the dev components that you require: ex, tensorrt-dev would be the meta-package for all TRT development or install everthing.
-or install everthing

 .. code-block:: sh
     # install all the nvidia-jetpack dev components
     sudo apt update
     sudo apt install nvidia-jetpack

 Ensure you have cuda 12.6 installed(this should be installed automatically from nvidia-jetpack)

 .. code-block:: sh

     # check the cuda version
     nvcc --version
     # if not installed or the version is not 12.6, install via the below cmd:
     sudo apt update
     sudo apt install cuda-toolkit-12-6

-Ensure libcusparseLt.so exists at /usr/local/cuda/lib64/
+Ensure libcusparseLt.so exists at /usr/local/cuda/lib64/:

 .. code-block:: sh

     # if not exist, download and copy to the directory
     wget https://developer.download.nvidia.com/compute/cusparselt/redist/libcusparse_lt/linux-sbsa/libcusparse_lt-linux-sbsa-0.5.2.1-archive.tar.xz
     tar xf libcusparse_lt-linux-sbsa-0.5.2.1-archive.tar.xz